User Community Service Desk Downloads

 1. Services: Shows a list of deployed native SOAP services and their endpoints.

-2. Batch exports and Batch loads: Show a list of batch operations and loads which are unavailable.
+2. Batch exports and batch loads: Show a list of available batch operations.

 3. Streaming consumers: Shows a list of streaming consumers which are configured, get name and status.

-4. Operation plan: Shows the MDM engine’s order of executing different consolidation sub-tasks when loading/processing data (that is, cleansing, matching and merging of specific entities).
+4. Operation plan: Shows the order of executing different consolidation subtasks in the MDM engine when loading or processing data (that is, cleansing, matching and merging of specific entities).

 /interfaces/services